jjreade/trains/README.md

 trains
 ======

-Repository for files relating to forecasting train movements
+Repository for files relating to forecasting train movements.

+Will initially act simply as place to store helpful files for online use.